The Boundedness Locus and baby Mandelbrot sets for some generalized McMullen maps: Extending Results: the case of small

 We know that they have to intersect at at least one point since Proposition \ref{Mandels_With_Same_Center_Proposition} gives an $a$ value for which both baby $\mandel$'s have the same center.
-Lemma \ref{Mandels_intersect_and_lie_completely_on_real_axis_lemma} shows us that the two baby $\mandel$'s had to have passed through each other since they never went away from the real axis. \end{proof}
+Lemma \ref{Mandels_intersect_and_lie_completely_on_real_axis_lemma} shows us that the two baby $\mandel$'s had to have passed through each other since their centers never left the real axis. \end{proof}

-We give a few pictures of the $c$-plane in Figure \ref{Phases_of_mandels_intersecting_figure} that show different phases of the baby $\mandel$'s passing through each other.
+Figure \ref{Phases_of_mandels_intersecting_figure} illustrates some different phases of the baby $\mandel$'s passing through each other in $c$-plane slices.